wargio/r2dec-js/README.md

- pdd   - decompile current function pdd?  - show this help pdda  - decompile current function with side assembly pddu  - install/upgrade r2dec via r2pm pddi  - generates the issue data
+ pdd   - decompile current function pdd?  - show this help pdda  - decompile current function with side assembly pddb  - decompile current function but shows only scopes pddu  - install/upgrade r2dec via r2pm pddi  - generates the issue data
 Environment
- R2DEC_HOME  defaults to the root directory of the r2dec repo [0x00000000]> pdd --help r2dec [options]
+ R2DEC_HOME  defaults to the root directory of the r2dec repo [0x00000000]> pdd --help

+r2dec [options]
        --help       | this help message
+       --assembly   | shows pseudo next to the assembly --blocks     | shows only scopes blocks
        --colors     | enables syntax colors
-       --assembly   | shows pseudo next to the assembly --offset     | shows pseudo next to the offset --casts      | shows all casts in the pseudo code --issue      | generates the json used for the test suite --debug      | do not catch exceptions
+       --casts      | shows all casts in the pseudo code --debug      | do not catch exceptions
-       --html       | outputs html data instead of text --xrefs      | shows also instruction xrefs in the pseudo code --paddr      | all xrefs uses physical addresses instead of virtual addresses
+       --html       | outputs html data instead of text --issue      | generates the json used for the test suite --offset     | shows pseudo next to the offset --paddr      | all xrefs uses physical addresses instead of virtual addresses --xrefs      | shows also instruction xrefs in the pseudo code
 ```

 # Radare2 Evaluable vars